Out of hours crime solicitor - Call: 020 8660 3383

 The need to extend the lease to a flat which you bought with a lease of many decades comes as a surprise to many flat owners.
 The need to extend is due to to a very large number of houses having been converted into flats in the last 50 years (especially in or around London).
 Many leases granted at that time were for 125 years.

-If you have owned the long leasehold of your flat for more than 2 years, your freeholder cannot prevent you from extending, typically back up to 125 years remaining term (although often longer by consent).
-You have the statutory right to extend and there is a formula for calculating what the premium should be depending on some variables, not least the number of years left.
-This means that most lease extensions are in reality concluded reasonably quickly, by consent with the freeholder.
-It is common to start the statutory process, in parallel, known as the section 42 process, to ensure the freeholder recognises that it is not in his/her/it’s interests to be difficult or suggest an unreasonable premium.
+If you have owned the long leasehold of your flat for more than 2 years, your freeholder cannot prevent you from extending the lease for an additional 90 years.
+If you are eligible you will have have the statutory right to extend and there is a formula for calculating what the premium should be depending on some variables, not least the number of years left.
+This is known as the section 42 process.

 The main reason prompting the need to extend a long lease is when selling (because your buyer will probably need a mortgage) or remortgaging.
 Policies of lenders change over time and mortgage lenders now generally require a lease to have 80 years or more left before they will lend.
 The 80 year limit is largely linked to the fact that once the lease has 80 years or less to run, the freeholder is entitled to a higher premium to extend.